zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

       telnetPort=23
 ```

-##### **PROCLIB member name**
+#### PROCLIB member name

 When the Zowe runtime is launched, it is run under a z/OS started task (STC).
 The PROCLIB can be automatically created if desired, for example if the install is being run as part of a pipeline.
 Alternatively，you can disable auto-creation by commenting out the `zowe-server-proclib:` block.

-The `/configure/zowe-install.yaml` file contains the dataset name and member name of the ZOWESVR JCL to be used to run Zowe.
+The `/config/zowe-install.yaml` file contains the dataset name and member name of the ZOWESVR JCL to be used to run Zowe.

 **Example:**